adamlabrash/legislator-ledger/README.md

 The expenditure reports of individual members of parliment are organized by quarter and year, with each report available for download on 12000+ seperate webpages - this is prevents meaningful aggregation and analysis of information that should be easily available to the public.

-This spider aggregates over 12000 seperate expenditure reports into 3 csv files found in /expenditure_data, one for each expenditure category (Travel, Hospitality, & Contracts).
+This extraction system aggregates over 12000 seperate expenditure reports into a json file found in /expenditure_data.
 The dates range from July 1, 2020 to June 30, 2023.

 ---